CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

 1. A problem, an idea, a feature request, or something similar arises in the form of an issue.
 2. Possible solutions and actions are discussed there.
 3. A person who wants to take on this task will communicate this in the issue and will be assigned to it.
-4. The changes are developed in a separate branch.
+4. The changes are developed in a separate branch and/or fork.
    - They consist of at least one, but often several commits.
 5. The developer makes a pull request to ask for the changes to be incorporated into main.
 6. The changes are reviewed by a reviewer.